Book 16

 A) Answer these questions:

-6. Where did she try to find something?
+6. Where did Mary go to find a gift?

 B) Which words in the story mean the opposite of: